-Julius Edgar filed the first patent for field effect transistor in 1926 and then Oskar Heil too did the same in 1934.
-The junction gate field effect transistor was created when William Shocley of the Bell Labs observed and elucidated the transistor effect in 1947.
+Julius Edgar filed the first patent for a field-effect transistor in 1926 and then Oskar Heil too did the same in 1934.
+The junction gate field-effect transistor was created when William Shockley of the Bell Labs observed and elucidated the transistor effect in 1947.
 More developments were made to the device in later years of the 20th century.

 Types of FETs: